Do you know how many people own more than one investment property in Australia?

 3. They don't really know what they're doing

 Because about 70 per cent of Australians own a property or they’ve lived in or rented a property everyone thinks they're a property expert.

 But buying an investment property is far different from buying a house.

 One is always emotional, while the other needs to be devoid of emotion altogether.

-You should study every aspect of property investing – from drivers of property price growth and knowing how and where to do your due diligence, to being tuned into economic trends and property cycles.
+You should study every aspect of property investing – from drivers of property price growth and knowing how and where to do your due diligence, to being turned into economic trends and property cycles.